slashid/javascript/packages/react/README.md

 `DynamicFlow` asks for an identifier first and then picks the factors to offer from the `getFactors` callback.

+`getFactors` decides what happens next:

+- Two or more factors show the picker.
+- A single factor is submitted directly, skipping the picker.
+- An empty array means there is no way to sign this person in.
+The user is told so and sent back to the identifier step.

+If `getFactors` throws, the user is shown a generic error with a retry button that calls it again with the same identifier.
+The rejection itself is not forwarded — catch it inside `getFactors` if you need to report or log it.

 #### One-step SSO (`attemptSSO`)

 ```tsx